-We'd suggest having a rough idea of what you want in mind – whether that be noise-cancelling wireless headphones under £200, a discounted 55-inch 4K OLED TV or a bargain record player – but restricting yourself only to specific models will reduce your chance of being lucky in the Black Friday and Cyber Monday sales.
+We'd suggest having a rough idea of what you want in mind – whether that be wireless noise-cancelling headphones under $100, a discounted 55 inch 4K OLED TV or a portable, outdoor-friendly Bluetooth speaker – but restricting yourself only to specific models will reduce your chance of being lucky in the Black Friday and Cyber Monday sales.
 Pick the features you fancy, then see what ticks your boxes and has the best Black Friday discount.

 What Black Friday deals can you expect?

 Big-selling products over Black Friday 2020 included the Apple AirPods, Sonos One, Sony WH-1000XM3, Amazon Echo and Fire products, Bose wireless earbuds and noise-cancelling headphones, UE Bluetooth speakers, Naim Mu-so products, Denon AV receivers, OLED TVs and plenty more.
 And if you're a vinyl lover, you can choose from some special edition releases as part of the Record Store Day Black Friday sale.

 Take a look at last year's best Black Friday US deals below – you can even see how the prices compare a few months later...

 If you're looking for a genuine Black Friday TV deal, you just found one.
 This 75-inch H6510G pairs 4K resolution with support for premium Dolby Vision HDR.
 The Android TV operating system puts more than 5,000 apps at your fingertips, too, including Netflix, Disney+ and Hulu.

 AirPods Pro wireless earbuds